insyri/tpy/.github/CONTRIBUTING.md

 # Contributing

-Thanks for showing your interest for contributing to Tpy!
+Thaks for showing your interest for contributing to Tpy!
 If you have further questions on contributing or setup, feel free to contact the author.

-Before contributing, ensure that an the appropriate issue has reported (unless it's very small) and an **active** pull request has not yet picked up the appropriate issue.
+Before contributing, ensure that an the appropriate issue has reported (unless it's very small) and an **active** pull request has not yet picked up the apropriate issue.

 ## Setup